FSM-Systems/FSM-Erp/README.md

 >dbcolidval="value of the primary key to idetify the deleted row"...

 We also have to identify the table from where to delete.
-This is done by adding a hidden element in the page as:
+This is done by adding a hidden element in the page:

 >\<input type="hidden" id="dbtable" value="table_name">

-If deleting from a main page then dbtable is the appropriate tag to use.
+If deleting from a main page then **dbtable** is the appropriate tag to use.
 If we have to delete from a details page then the id will change to **dbtable-det** and we have to add an extra attribute **is-detail="true"** to the input as we might need to identify both the normal table and the detail table on the page.
-The function will take care of deleting the correct row from the tables.
+The function will take care of deleting the correct row from the correct tables.

 ### Autocompletes
 Create the route that returns label and value in JSON format in the autocomplete.js routes files